Oprah Winfrey Network: Tyler Perry development deal, expansion into scripted programming

 By October 2012, OWN had seen increases in audience share, especially among women in the key demographic.
-That month, OWN also announced a planned expansion into scripted programming by means of an exclusive, multi-year development deal with Tyler Perry—a long-time friend of Winfrey.
-Perry's first two productions for OWN—the primetime soap opera The Haves and the Have Nots, and the sitcom Love Thy Neighbor—premiered on May 28 and 29, 2013 respectively.
-The two-hour series premiere of The Haves and the Have Nots overtook Life with La Toya (1.18 million) as OWN's highest-rated series premiere to date, with the first episode attracting 1.77 million viewers, and growing to 1.8 million for the second.
+That month, OWN also announced a planned expansion into scripted programming by means of an exclusive, multi-year development deal with Tyler Perry, a long-time friend of Winfrey.
+Perry's first two productions for OWN, the primetime soap opera The Haves and the Have Nots, and the sitcom Love Thy Neighbor, premiered on May 28 and 29, 2013 respectively.
+The two-hour series premiere of The Haves and the Have Nots overtook Life with La Toya (1.18 million) as OWN's highest-rated series premiere at the time, with the first episode attracting 1.77 million viewers, and growing to 1.8 million for the second.
 The series continued to set viewership records for the channel, with its first-season finale drawing 2.6 million viewers, and the fifth episode of season 2 setting a network-record 3.6 million viewers.

 By July 2013, Discovery considered the network to be "cash flow positive".
 In an interview with People, Winfrey revealed that in 2012, she had a nervous breakdown over the channel's performance.
-Jason Russell had brought up the condition during an interview they were filming, which made Winfrey realize she was experiencing similar symptoms.
+Jason Russell commented on the condition during an interview they were filming, which made Winfrey realize she was experiencing similar symptoms.
 She explained that "after 25 years of being number one, I had become accustomed to success.
 I didn't expect failure.
 I was tested and I had to dig deep", and that the scenario "forced me not to just talk the talk.
 Failure is a great teacher.
 I knew this intellectually.
-But it's another thing if you're living it.".
+But it's another thing if you're living it".

-In May 2016, Sheri Salata stepped down as co-president to launch a new "brand innovation" agency (although Winfrey and OWN were expected to be among her first clients).
+In May 2016, Sheri Salata resigned as co-president to launch a new "brand innovation" agency (although Winfrey and OWN were expected to be among her first clients).
 This left Erik Logan as sole president of the network.
-The June 2016 premiere of Greenleaf was OWN's highest-rated series premiere to date, with 3.04 million viewers.
-Queen Sugar also premiered later in September to acclaim, with both series ranking among the top 5 ad-supported drama series on cable among women 25–54.
+The June 2016 premiere of Greenleaf was OWN's highest-rated series premiere, with 3.04 million viewers.
+Queen Sugar also premiered later in September to acclaim, with both series ranking among the top five ad-supported drama series on cable among women 25–54.

-In July 2017, Tyler Perry signed a new film and television/short form development deal with Viacom for future productions (particularly on BET) through 2024; the film deal began immediately, while the television/short form deal will begin after the end of his pact with OWN in May 2019.
+In July 2017, Tyler Perry signed a new film and television/short form development deal with Viacom for future productions (particularly on BET) through 2024; the film deal began immediately, while the television/short form deal would begin after the end of his partnership with OWN in May 2019.
 OWN stated that Perry's series would continue to air on the network through at least 2020, and that it would "continue to aggressively expand its roster of premium original scripted series."
+In August 2017, OWN premiered Black Love, a docuseries from filmmakers Codie Elaine and Tommy Oliver on relationships within African-American communities.
+It was OWN's highest-rated unscripted series premiere with 1.2 million viewers.